ecohealthalliance/amr-db/README.md

 		- `data_map.R` creates leaflet map showing location of AMR events.
 Exports to `figures/`.
 		-	`flowchart.R` makes a flowchart of the data pipeline for this project.

-	- `helper/` contains functions to QA the data and to curate and clean the data outside the data generation pipeline.
 ```